-The reason?
-COVID-19 has brought a dramatic change to the threat landscape: cyber criminals and nation-state groups are increasing their attacks — with no sign of slowing down.
-Organisations must adjust quickly to this new reality by finding a more secure way to protect their data and assets.
+While much of the corporate world continues to work from home, cyber criminals and nation-state groups continue to expose security challenges through increased attacks — with no sign of slowing down.
+Organizations must adjust quickly to this new reality by finding a more secure way to protect their data and assets.

 This may well be the time to consider a Zero Trust approach.